Genetic Operators in Evolutionary Algorithms

 Figure 1.
 Crossover of two programs

 Crossover introduces novelty into the population.
-As in a GA, it is believed that over time, it becomes likely that an "offspring" program will contribute useful subtrees or "building blocks" (often referred to as "schema" in GA terminology) of genetic code that lead to increased fitness in their host programs and therefore will tend to propagate quickly.
+As in a genetic algorithm (GA), it is believed that over time, it becomes likely that an "offspring" program will contribute useful subtrees or "building blocks" (often referred to as "schema" in GA terminology) of genetic code that leads to increased fitness in their host programs and therefore will tend to propagate quickly.

 Mutation can be performed by first randomly selecting a single program and then randomly selecting a node within that program tree.
 The subtree rooted at this node is then replaced by a

 new randomly generated subtree, as shown in Figure 2.